awesomerank/awesomerank.github.io/lists/robinrodricks/awesome-actionscript3.md

 * [FlashDevelop](http://flashdevelop.org/) - Premiere free & open-source IDE for AS3 & AIR, with code completion, debugging, and more.
 * [Powerflasher FDT](http://fdt.powerflasher.com/) - Commercial IDE built on the Eclipse platform for development of Adobe Flash/AIR content.
 * [Adobe Flash Builder](https://www.adobe.com/products/flash-builder.html) - Commercial IDE for building applications on the Flex framework (with advanced debugging tools).
+* [Moonshine IDE](http://moonshine-ide.com/) - Moonshine is a free and open source middleweight IDE built with ActionScript 3 for ActionScript 3, Apache Flex®, Apache FlexJS® and Feathers development with Cloud and Desktop support.

 #### Live Debuggers
 * [Adobe Scout](https://www.adobe.com/products/scout.html) - Advanced visual profiling and debugging tool for AIR apps & games (supports Stage3D).